Analogy - RAG in your vault

 • mcp-server/ - Companion MCP server source.

-• scripts/ - Setup and release helpers.
+• scripts/ - Setup helpers such as model download.

 License